 For this example, I’ve created a “Job” custom post type with some custom fields to show off how Schema Pro can work with custom content types.
 You can apply the same principle to regular WordPress posts and pages, though.

 When you create a new schema, you’ll first be asked to choose from the 13 available schema types.
-For this example, I’ll pick the Job Posting schema type:

-But you also have the option to enable it on specific pieces of content, categories, tags, etc.
+However, you also have the option to enable it on specific pieces of content, categories, tags, etc.

-And then, you’re ready to map the information from your WordPress site to the structured data type that you selected.
+You are now ready to map the information from your WordPress site to the structured data type that you selected.
 This is where things get cool!

 - Education requirements